Geometric Model Predictive Path Integral for Agile UAV Control with Online Collision Avoidance

 To promote smooth flight, two cost components are added.
-First, cost is added for jerk $\norm{\vect{\dot{a}}}$, which is larger than a multiple $t_j$ of the jerk present in the reference trajectory $\norm{\vect{\dot{a}}^{\text{ref}}}$.
+First, cost is added for jerk $\norm{\vect{\dot{a}}}$, which is larger than a multiple $t_j$ of the jerk present in the reference trajectory $||\vect{\dot{a}}^{\text{ref}}||$.
 The excess jerk quantity

 is introduced and multiplied by a coefficient $c_j^j$.
 This punishes any excess control input based on how much it disturbs the smoothness of the flight, while still allowing sharp trajectories to be followed precisely.
+This is a key feature allowing the controller to use the full potential of agile SE(3)-generated rollout trajectories if the reference trajectory contains sharp maneuvers.
 The reference and rollout jerk values are calculated using a finite-difference approximation from acceleration data.
 Noise amplification concerns do not apply, as both the reference and rollout trajectories are noise-free.